wix/media-platform-js-sdk/README.md

 var MediaPlatform = require('media-platform-js-sdk').MediaPlatform;

 var mediaPlatform = new MediaPlatform({
-  domain: <as appears in the Dashboard>,
+  domain: 'api.wixmp.com',
-  appId: <as appears in the Dashboard>,
+  appId: '<API Key as appears in the Dashboard>',
-  sharedSecret: <as appears in the Dashboard>
+  sharedSecret: '<API Secret as appears in the Dashboard>' });
-});
 ```
 ## Instantiating the Media Platform in the Browser